 Safe-deposit boxes can also be held as a joint tenancy, which always means that any of the joint tenants has access to anything in the safe-deposit box.
 However, it does not necessarily mean that the contents of the safe-deposit box are also held under joint tenancy, unless it is stipulated in the documents that must be signed when opening the account.

 Joint Tenancy Taxation

-A joint tenancy with a non-spouse can also be a taxable gift, if one joint tenant contributed more than half of the money for the property, and the amount is greater than the annual gift tax exclusion, which, in 2011, was $13,000.
-Although no tax gift taxes have to be paid, a gift tax return will have to be filed, which will reduce the total lifetime exemptions available to offset future gift or estate transferences.
+A joint tenancy with a non-spouse can also be a taxable gift, if one joint tenant contributed more than half of the money for the property, and the amount exceeded the annual gift tax exclusion.
+Although no gift taxes have to be paid, a gift tax return must be filed, reducing the total lifetime exemptions available to offset future gift or estate transferences.

 The surviving joint tenants receive a stepped-up basis for only the decedent's share of the property — the tax basis of their own shares remains the same.
 However, if the surviving joint tenants cannot prove that they paid their share for the property, then the entire property will receive a stepped-up basis, since it will be includable in the estate of the decedent.
 If community property is held as a joint tenancy, then the entire property receives a stepped-up basis upon the death of one spouse, regardless of what the decedent contributed.

 Any property for which a joint tenancy was established before 1977 and for joint tenancies in common-law states receives a full stepped-up basis, even if the joint tenants are not married.
 However, the value of the joint property is includable in the estate of the first joint tenant to die.